joshbruce/fourth-earth-raw/public/content.md

 There is always at least 1 die in the pool.
 The number of dice can be increased by achieving ranks in skills; 1 extra die per rank.
 This character has 1 rank in climbing, which brings the number of dice in the pool to 2; roughly a 43 percent chance of success.
 To succeed, at least 1 die in the pool must have a value of 1 when rolled; to rephrase, the target to be rolled is at least one 1 regardless of the number of dice in the pool.

-Upon failure or success, there should be a side-effect that impacts the character, outside world, or both.
+Upon failure or success, there should be a side-effect impacting the character, outside world, or both.
 In the case of climbing the tree, the character either remains where they were or makes it up the tree on failure or success, respectively.

 Let's consider the rat, which has a calculated challenge level of 3 based on various characteristics.
 Everything is the same as the tree climb.
 Upon failure or success, the side-effect will be missing the defender or hitting.

 This means there is no secondary action system for combat (or anything else).
-All actions happen in the equivalance of real time (there is no initiative in the base Fourth Earth RAW system).
+All actions happen in the equivalance of real time (there is no initiative in the base Fourth Earth RAW system); intent, challenge level, roll.
 Having only one action system reduces the need for context switching by players.

 ### Challenge levels

 Challenge levels describe the probability of success for an action and always have a target battery that can be used to reduce the level.

 The scale begins with 0, representing 100 percent chance of success (or at least greater than 50 percent chance).
 The scale ends at infinity, representing completely impossible in the setting.
-Standing up or walking might be 0 while drawing a laser sword in a medieval setting might be infinite.
+Standing up or walking might be 0 for an adult compared to a baby while drawing a laser sword in a medieval setting might be infinite.

 The inner range is from 1 through 8.
 8 is impossible without some form of assistance; climbing a potruding ice wall, in rain and heavy winds, with no tools.
 Challenge levels 1 through 7 have a decreasing probability of success represented by a standard coin flip or die roll: